olegskl/invasive-kanji/README.md

 If you have completed the above steps, the "options" page will open indicating successfull installation of the extension.
 Start browsing the Internet and learning Japanese at the same time.

+To read the changelog or download another version take a look at the [releases page](https://github.com/olegskl/invasive-kanji/releases).

 ### Usage

 To use the extension simply start browsing the Internet.
 Once a web page loads, a random question will be presented to you, hiding the contents of the page.
 To see the page you have to answer correctly within ten seconds!